You are here

 If you have a friend who knows your status, it can be a good idea to plan this process with them and meet up with them afterwards to chat about how it went.

-Condoms are GREAT because they stop HIV being passed on from one person to another.
-If you want to have sex, or oral sex, you need to know how to use a condom so as not to transmit HIV.
+Condoms are GREAT because they stop HIV and sexually transmitted infections (STIs) being passed on from one person to another.
+If you want to have sex, or oral sex, you need to know how to use a condom if you have HIV, so as not to transmit HIV or STIs.